 UDLC is a bit-oriented, synchronous protocol designed for full-duplex operation.
-Devices connected by UDLC trunks can utilize either switched or nonswitched, voice-grade or digital lines.
+Devices connected by UDLC trunks can utilize either switched or nonswitched, voice grade or digital lines.
 UDLC, like its SDLC, HDLC, and ADCCP predecessors, uses bit sequences for control codes rather than whole characters.
-(Hence the nomenclature "bitoriented.")
+(Hence the nomenclature "bit-oriented.")
 This characteristic permits much more control information to be contained in the same or smaller amount of message space.

-DATA MANAGEMENT: The Universal Data System (UDS 1100) is a collection of programs designed to provide 1100 Series users with a single unified data subsystem that furnishes the data management services for all components of the 1100 Operating System.
+DATA MANAGEMENT: The Universal Data System (UDS 1100) is designed to provide 1100 Series users with a single unified data subsystem that furnishes the data management services for all components of the 1100 Operating System.
 UDS 1100 components include the UDS 1100 Control, Data Management System (DMS 1100), Processor Common Input/Output System (PCIOS), Relational Data Management System (RDMS 1100), Data Dictionary System (DDS 1100), Define File Processor (DFP), Integrated Recovery Utility (IRU), and File Administration System (FAS).

 The UDS 1100 Control is the on-line data manager of the UDS system, which provides a complete range of data structures, utility programs, and support programs.
 UDS 1100 Control integrates these different programs and manages the movement of data between data models.
-The control module allows file sharing through a locking mechanism and allows the same program to access several data models.
 It also centralizes functions such as audit trails and administration.

-DMS 1100 is a comprehensive data base management system developed under the guiding principles of the CODASYL Data Base Task Group.
-It is designed to satisfy the need for standardized data management techniques that provide: (1) separation of the data definition and data manipulation functions, (2) an acceptable degree of data independence, (3) data base protection and integrity, and (4) alternate data access methods.
-DMS has four principal components: a Data Description Language, a Data Manipulation Language, a Data Management Routine, and a Data Recognition Utility. ► The Data Description Language is a standalone language whose record descriptions are compatible with those of Cobol.
+DMS 1100 is a comprehensive data base management system developed under the guiding principles of the CODA-SYL Data Base Task Group.
+It is designed to satisfy the need for standardized data management techniques that provide: 1) separation of the data definition and data manipulation functions, 2) an acceptable degree of data independence, 3) data base protection and integrity, and 4) alternate data access methods.
+DMS has four principal components: a Data Description Language, a Data Manipulation Language, a Data Management Routine, and a Data Recognition Utility.

+The Data Description Language is a standalone language whose record descriptions are compatible with those of Cobol.
 The Data Manipulation Language consists of commands embedded in Cobol, Fortran, and PL/1 to allow these host languages to manipulate the data base via DMS 1100.
 The Data Management Routine, the key operational component of DMS 1100, maintains the data base and preserves its integrity.
 The Data Reorganization Utility provides for optimization of the physical placement of records within an existing data base without the need for tailored unload and reload programs.